Haybu/spring-boot-actuator-rsocket-proxy/README.md

 *   Beside the read `ActuatorReadRequest`, there are also `ActuatorWriteRequest` and `ActuatorDeleteRequest` domain objects by which you can perform proxied read and write operations on connected clients.
 All these request domain objects can include operation parameters as needed.

+*   Each obtained proxied actuator endpoint result to include a client ID.

 *   Expanded goal, to blend a proxy as a Kubernetes controller to reconcile changes in configmaps by refreshing the configuration of a particular targeted microservice.